cdromain/GettingAndCleaningDataProject/CodeBook.md

 ## How to create the tidy data file

-1. Download and unzip the original raw data set into the working directory (see the script above in the data collection part)
+1. Download and unzip the original raw data set into the working directory (see the script above in the data download part)

 2. Run the analysis script "run_analysis.R", which will create a "tidySet.txt" file into the working directory

 ## The analysis script

-As described in more details inside the README file accompaying it in the repo, the analysis script "run_analysis.R" performs the following tasks :
+As described in more details inside the [README file](https://github.com/cdromain/GettingAndCleaningDataProject/blob/master/README.md) accompanying it in the repo, the analysis script "run_analysis.R" performs the following tasks :

 1. Reads the training and test data sets into 2 data frames
 2. Merges the training and test data sets into a single data frame